Grantlab/bio3d/vignettes_devel/pca_vignette/Bio3D_pca.md

 ####

-The below sequence of commands returns the indices of for gap containing positions, which we then exclude from subsequent PCA with the `pca.xyz()` command.
+The below command excludes the gap positions identified above from the PCA with the `pca.xyz()` command.

 ```r